benbrehaut/personal-development/README.md

 # Goals (2017)
 1. Use more JavaScript instead of jQuery
+2. Learn about ES5, ES6 (or what ever it is called now..)
-2. Learn more of PHP
+3. Learn more of PHP
-3. Learn more about React / Vue / Angular and create a app with one of them.
+4. Learn more about React / Vue / Angular and create a app with one of them.

 # April 2017